rstudio/redx/README.md

 redx (experimental)
 ======

 Redx is a lua-based approach of having a dynamic configuration of nginx.
 Its greatly inspired by [hipache](https://github.com/samalba/hipache-nginx).
 It has a restful api (that runs inside nginx itself) to manage the many-to-one relationships between frontends that points to a backend.
-Frontends are host and paths, while backends is a list of upstream servers.
+Frontends are host and paths, while backends is a list of servers.

 How it works
 ============